IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 IUA uses OAuth 2.1 which contains references to security analyses.
 There are also a variety of analyses available in the public literature.
 The IUA Profile does not introduce new considerations to those analyses.
 We have not identified any new issues specific to healthcare.

-For confidential clients, this profiles requires client authentication using client\_id and client\_secret, if no other reliable client authentication method is used, and the client registration with a fixed redirect\_uri.
+For confidential clients, this profile requires client authentication using client\_id and client\_secret, if no other reliable client authentication method is used, and the client registration with a fixed redirect\_uri.

 IUA does not address issues around issuing and revoking client\_ids.
 OAuth 2.1 relies upon the client\_id for client identification and authorization.
 OAuth 2.1 does not further define how client\_ids are managed.

 Usually an Authorization Server publishes web forms where system administrators and users can apply for a client\_id.
 OAuth 2.1 defines a mechanism for dynamically registering clients with Authorization Servers, by defining a set of desired client metadata values to be made available to the Authorization Servers [OAuth 2.1, Section 2].

-The Authorization Server will have an administratively-managed list of approved client\_ids for accepted clients.
+The Authorization Server will have an administratively managed list of approved client\_ids for accepted clients.
 This list will be updated as new clients are approved or existing clients are removed.
 An access token will not be issued for unapproved clients.
 This assumes that the client\_id management will deal with these security considerations in a manner similar to the certificate management assumptions made for secure communication transactions.

-The Authorization Server will typically have an administratively-managed list of approved Resource Servers.
+The Authorization Server will typically have an administratively managed list of approved Resource Servers.
 The list of Resource Servers is used in access control decisions to determine if a client has access to a Resource Server.
 These access control decisions take place when an access token is created, are associated with the access token, and may be re-evaluated when an access token is introspected.
 Introspection is initiated by a Resource Server just prior to servicing a client request.
-Introspection can therefore can be used to signal token revocation, or provide Resource Server specific authorization results (such as a limited view on the authorized scopes).
+Introspection can therefore be used to signal token revocation, or provide Resource Server specific authorization results (such as a limited view on the authorized scopes).

 ## 34.6 IUA Cross Profile Considerations

-The XUA Profile provides equivalent functionality as IUA, but fo for SOAP-based transactions.
+The XUA Profile provides equivalent functionality as IUA, but for SOAP-based transactions.
 Both XUA and IUA define a transaction to incorporate a token into other IHE transactions accessing protected data.
 These profiles have much in common, but also some remarkable differences:

-- The XUA Profile defines the Provide X-User Assertion [ITI-40] transaction to retrieve an SAML 2 assertion for authorization, but does not specify it (***what is"it" here***)  in detail, leaving the details to national extensions and project-specific implementations.
+- The XUA Profile defines the Provide X-User Assertion [ITI-40] transaction to retrieve an SAML 2 assertion for authorization, but does not specify it (***what is "it" here***)  in detail, leaving the details to national extensions and project-specific implementations.
 In contrast, the IUA Profile specifies the analog Get Authorization Token [ITI-71] for OAuth 2.1 compliant access token.

 - While the XUA Profile relies on ATNA the Node Authentication [ITI-19] transaction to authenticate the client (or client network node), IUA uses the mechanism defined in the OAuth 2.1 Authorization Framework to authenticate client applications.